 Usually, ozone analyzers are calibrated by comparison to a Primary Standard of the manufacturer.
 G is determined at calibration and sets sensitivity of the analyzer, so that the equation calculates concentration as g/Nm3, normalized to $T_N = 273.15$ K and $P_N = 1.01325$ bar.
-At full range, I_0/I usually is about 10, which means, that only 10 % of the UV light (I_0) reaches the detector.
+At full range, I0/I usually is about 10, which means, that only 10 % of the reaches the detector.

-Another commonly used unit is percent by weight, which is "mass of ozone per mass of sample" ^[3]:
+Other possible units are ppm_v and percent by weight, which is "mass of ozone per mass of sample":